 While this may seem like a lot, the process is actually quite easy and shouldn’t take that long.
 Once you have finished the Patient Self-Evaluation Report, you will receive another verification email stating that your account has been approved and that you are now eligible to visit a Cannabis Patient Center.

 Step 4- Visit a Cannabis Patient Center

-Once you receive your approval email, you may then visit a Cannabis Patient Center (CPC).
-At the CPC, You, your parent, legal guardian or caregiver must visit the cannabis patient center, where a pharmacist will review your account, and recommend specific dosage and type.
-Payment will be made at that time, to the cannabis patient center.
+Once you receive your approval email, you may then visit the Cannabis Patient Center (CPC).
+Either you, your parent, your legal guardian or your caregiver must visit the CPC, where a pharmacist will review your information and recommend a specific dosage and type (i.e. you do NOT have the freedom to choose your own cannabis products).

-Continue here for a complete list of Cannabis Patient Centers in the state of Minnesota.
+You can check here for a complete list of CPC locations in the state of Minnesota.

 Medical cannabis is available to Minnesota residents whose health care provider certifies them to be suffering from conditions including:

-Should you need more information on Minnesota’s qualifying conditions, please read the state document.
+Should you need more information on Minnesota’s qualifying conditions, please read the official state document.

 Related Article: 3 Ways to Get a Medical Marijuana Card Online (in Minutes)

 Additional Information on Medical Marijuana in Minnesota

 Hopefully we have outlined the steps to apply for medical marijuana in Minnesota fairly clearly.
 If you have additional concerns, here are some of the most common questions regarding medical cannabis use in the state: